Terms and Conditions

 - Application of this guarantee requires that the consumer makes a written appeal to Stichting Webshop Keurmerk and that he transfers his claim against the entrepreneur to Stichting

 Webshop Hallmark.
-If the claim against the entrepreneur exceeds €10,000, the consumer is offered to transfer his claim insofar as it exceeds the amount of €10,000 to Stichting Webshop Keurmerk, after which this organization will pay in its own name and at the expense will demand it in court to satisfy the consumer.
+If the claim against the entrepreneur exceeds €10,000, the consumer is offered to transfer his claim insofar as it exceeds the amount of €10,000 to Stichting Webshop Keurmerk, after which this organization will make the payment in its own name and at the expense will demand it in court to satisfy the consumer.

 Article 19 – Additional or different provisions